lochkartenman/MacroDeck.EliteDangerousPlugin/README.md

 # MacroDeck.EliteDangerousPlugin
 A simple plugin for [https://macrodeck.org](|MacroDeck) that pulls information from the game Elite Dangerous as MacroDeck variables.
-These variables can then be used for example to switch the button state of MacroDeck buttons or vary the key presses send to the game accoring to some conditions.
+These variables can then be used for example to switch the button state of MacroDeck buttons or vary the key presses send to the game according to some conditions.

 ## How it works
 The plugin watches for changes to the [https://elite-journal.readthedocs.io/en/latest/Status%20File/](Journal File) located in `%UserProfile%\Saved Games\Frontier Developments\Elite Dangerous\status.json` and updates the MacroDeck variables accordingly.